 In cases where a college is particularly over-subscribed (more than four shortlisted applicants per place), a college must reallocate a fraction of their candidates.
 These candidates are then assigned at random to other colleges.
-In this admissions cycle, 30 candidates were reallocated to a different first college.
+In this admissions cycle, 20 candidates were reallocated to a different first college (all Maths & Computer Science).

-In December 2020 all interviews were carried out remotely.
+In December 2022 all interviews were carried out remotely.
 Most applicants were given interviews by at least two different colleges (their first- and second-assigned colleges).
 Applicants may also have been interviewed by other colleges.
 Applicants to joint degrees typically have separate interviews in the two disciplines.